by Chelise Simmons

-Most of the websites, on our 2020 festival calendar, have camping either onsite or nearby.
+Most of the websites, on the 2020 festival calendar have camping either onsite or nearby.
 Check out the venue page for their terms on camping and vehicle size etc. You can find the dimensions of our vans down the bottom of each van page on our website.
 Our vans are smaller than RVs which give you more flexibility and maneuverability.
 You may have to purchase a parking or camping pass in addition to your festival ticket.

 Many festivals sell out well in advance so make sure you grab your camping spot while they’re available.
 If you aren’t able to grab a campsite at the festival, you might be able to find a spot nearby.
 We like to use Campendium which a website you can use to search, review, preview and even take a virtual visit to over 21,000 different campgrounds.

 Does the campsite you’re planning to stay at have electric hookups?

 Lost Campers vans don’t need any electric hookups, but you might – if you need to charge any electronic items.
 You can request to rent a power inverter from us.
 This will plug into one of the 12-volt outlets in our van so your small devices can get power (when the van is running).
 Don’t forget that our Moab class of van has a dual battery which can run a power inverter without the van engine being on.
 If you plan on using a small heater in the van, you will need to find a campsite with an electrical hook up.

 Can I sleep in a vehicle at the festival?